weeyum/resume/README.md

 ### Summary

-Platform, big data, and database engineer passionate about disruptive products, hard problems, TDD, and open source while growing knowledge and experience as a software engineer and architect.
+I am a platform, big data, and database engineer passionate about disruptive products, hard problems, TDD, and open source while growing knowledge and experience as a software engineer and architect.

 I have contributed to a few well-known open source projects.
 These include [elasticsearch](https://github.com/elastic/elasticsearch), [elasticsearch-rails](https://github.com/elastic/elasticsearch-rails), and [poseidon_cluster](https://github.com/bsm/poseidon_cluster).